 OK, there’s an easy answer to that, obviously; to get yourself noticed and get people listening to your music QUICKLY!

 Sure, buying Spotify listeners can absolutely do that.
 But is that how you want to build your fan base and reputation?

 Do you want recognition based on fake plays and fake fans, or would you rather take it a bit slower and find real Spotify fans, who truly appreciate your music and will be long-term ambassadors for you?

 Don’t get me wrong, buying play counts is nothing new.
-In the old days, probably before you were born (I’m in my senior ish years), when people actually bought vinyl records, ‘fake plays’ existed.
+In the old days when people actually bought vinyl records, ‘fake plays’ existed.